 Why Don't Woodpeckers Get Brain Damage?

-When all was said and done and both the virtual and actual woodpecker heads had taken a sound beating, the researchers found that there are several factors and anatomical features that all come together to keep a woodpecker safe and healthy while it rat-a-tat-tats the day away.
+When all was said and done and both the virtual and actual woodpeckers' heads had taken a sound beating, the researchers found that there are a few anatomical features and other factors that come together to keep a woodpecker safe and healthy while it rat-a-tat-tats the day away.

-A woodpecker’s skull is built to absorb shock and minimize damage.
-The bone that surrounds the brain is thick and spongy, and loaded with trabeculae, microscopic beam-like bits of tissue that give the bone a tightly woven “mesh” for support and protection.
-On their scans, the scientists found that this spongy bone is unevenly distributed in woodpeckers, and occurred more around the forehead and the back of the skull, where it could act as a shock absorber.
+First, a woodpecker’s skull is built to absorb shock and minimize damage.
+The bone that surrounds the brain is thick and spongy, and loaded with trabeculae, microscopic beam-like bits of bone that form a tightly woven “mesh” for support and protection.
+On their scans, the scientists found that this spongy bone is unevenly distributed in woodpeckers, and it is concentrated around the forehead and the back of the skull, where it could act as a shock absorber.

-Woodpeckers' hyoid bones act as an additional support structure.
+Woodpeckers' hyoid bones act as additional support structures.
 In humans, the horseshoe-shaped hyoid is an attachment site for certain throat and tongue muscles.
-Woodpeckers’ hyoids do the same thing, but they’re much larger, are differently shaped and wrap all the way around the skull and, in some species, even around the eye socket or into the nasal cavity, eventually meeting to form a sort of sling shape.
-This bizarre-looking bone, the researchers think, acts like a safety harness for the skull and brain, absorbing shock and stress as they shake, rattle and roll with each peck.
+Woodpeckers’ hyoids do the same job, but they’re much larger and are differently shaped.
+The ends of the “horseshoe” wrap all the way around the skull and, in some species, even around the eye socket or into the nasal cavity, eventually meeting to form a sort of sling shape.
+This bizarre-looking bone, the researchers think, acts like a safety harness for the woodpecker’s skull, absorbing shock stress and keeping it from shaking, rattling and rolling with each peck.

-The woodpecker’s beak helps prevent trauma, too.
-The outer tissue layer of its upper beak is longer than the lower beak, creating a kind of overbite, but, conversely, the bone structure of the lower beak is stronger than the upper.
-The researchers think that the unequal build diverts impact and stress away from the brain and distributes it to the lower beak and bottom parts of the skull instead.
+A woodpecker’s beak helps prevent trauma, too.
+The outer tissue layer of its upper beak is longer than the lower beak, creating a kind of overbite, and the bone structure of the lower beak is longer and stronger than the upper one.
+The researchers think that the uneven build diverts impact stress away from the brain and distributes it to the lower beak and bottom parts of the skull instead.

-Beyond the brain, the woodpecker’s anatomy also protects its eyes.
-Previous research using the same sort of high-speed recording in the Chinese study revealed that, in the fractions of a second just before their beaks strike wood, woodpeckers’ thick nictitans—membranes found beneath the lower lid of many animals’ eyes and sometimes called the “third eyelid”—close over their eyes to protect them from debris and keep them in place.
-They act sort of like seatbelts, says ophthalmologist Ivan Schwab, author of Evolution's Witness: How Eyes Evolved, and keep the retina from tearing and the eye from popping right out of the skull.
+The woodpecker’s anatomy doesn’t just prevent injuries to the brain, but also its eyes.
+Other research using high-speed recordings has shown that, in the fraction of a second just before their beaks strike wood, woodpeckers’ thick nictitans—membranes beneath the lower lid of their eyes, sometimes called the “third eyelid”—close over the eyes.
+This protects them from debris and keeps them in place.
+They act like seatbelts, says ophthalmologist Ivan Schwab, author of Evolution's Witness: How Eyes Evolved, and they keep the retina from tearing and the eye from popping right out of the skull.

 There’s also a behavioral aspect to the damage control.
-The Chinese study found that woodpeckers are pretty good at varying the path of their pecks.
+The researchers found that woodpeckers are pretty good at varying the paths of their pecks.
 By moving their heads and beaks around as they hammer away, they minimize the number of times in a row that the brain and skull make contact at the same point.
 Older research also showed that the strike trajectories, as much as they vary, are always almost linear.
-There’s very little, if any, rotation of the head and almost no movement immediately after impact, minimizing torsional force that could cause injury.
+There’s very little, if any, rotation of the head and almost no movement immediately after impact, minimizing twisting force that could cause injury.